uezo/aiavatarkit/README.md

 ## 🚀 Quick start

-**Requirements**: Python 3.11+, OpenAI API key, and a running VOICEVOX instance for TTS
+**Requirements**: Python 3.11+, an OpenAI API key, and a reachable VOICEVOX-compatible server at its default URL.

 Install AIAvatarKit.